jagarin2005/Tech-Guide/frontend/README.md

 ![](images/frontend-test.png?raw=true)
 - You can use Lorem text and placeholder images anywhere you want
 - You can modify the design if you have a better idea

-## 2. Make React reusable components from the web page
+- (Optional) Make React reusable components from the web page

 ---